junxit/us-congress-code/title-42/chapter-6a/sec-300j-3d.md

 ### Definition of “Administrator”

 Pub.
 L. 114–322, title II, § 2002, Dec.
 16, 2016, 130 Stat.
 1716, provided that: “In this title [see section 2001 of Pub.
-L. 114–322, set out as a Short Title of 2016 Amendment note], the term ‘Administrator’ means the Administrator of the Environmental Protection Agency.”
+L. 114–322, set out as a Short Title of 2016 Amendment note under section 201 of this title], the term ‘Administrator’ means the Administrator of the Environmental Protection Agency.”